power to change

 Through comprehensive change processes, we strengthen a group’s shared commitment, analytical clarity, and operational skill to advance equity as an essential pathway to achieving any mission.

 Equity requires re-imagining the purpose of your leadership institution — transforming paradigms as well as practice.
 We bring a race-explicit intersectional power analysis and practical tools to amplify the impact of your mission and benefit the communities you care about and exist to serve.

-We support groups to articulate an equity identity and point of view, as well as a strategy for achieving results that people can feel in their lives and for building and shifting power so all people can thrive and be free.
+We support groups to articulate an equity identity and point of view, as well as a strategy for achieving results that people can feel in their lives, .both inside the institution and out, because of its aligned values and actions.

 Capabilities & Approach

 We deliver high-quality, lasting results while also building a group’s skill and confidence to adapt and innovate long after the engagement comes to a close.
 We choose our client-partners carefully, committing all of our talents to causes we believe in and people we respect and enjoy.

 With every engagement, the OpenSource team adds value to your efforts by blending the roles of: